ishandhanani/spotify-utility-suite/README.md

 # Spotify Utility Suite

 Welcome to the Spotify Utility Suite (SUS).
-This is a personal project that I've create to experiment with Spotify and interact with my music in a novel way.
-This project started as a simple data mining exercise and developed into a web application, automation, and utility suite
+This is a personal project that I've created to experiment with Spotify and interact with my music in a novel way.
+This project started as a simple data mining exercise and developed into a web application, automation, and utility suite.

 ### Web Application
 The web application consists of two parts
 1. A program that can be used to visualize statistics of certain songs or playlists
-2. A clustering algorithm that can compare personal "artist" playlists and Spotify's "This is <Artist>" playlists.
+2. A clustering algorithm that can compare personal "artist" playlists and Spotify's "This is <Artist>" playlists

 I've always been really interested in why and how Spotify chooses the songs in the "This is `Artist`" playlists.
 I have a lot of my own artist playlists and decided to use clustering methods to see if their selection of songs lines up with mine.
 The clustering page uses data from part 1 and provides an interactive visualization via plotly.

-Find the web app at bit.ly/susuite
+Find the web app at bit.ly/susuite.

 ### Automation
 It's extremely hard to keep my artist playlists updated as I listen to new music all the time.
 This automation adds each song to its corresponding artist